 Original wording (AA): Made a searching and fearless moral inventory of ourselves.

-The following audio is a commentary on Step Four.
-There is a written transcript immediately below the audio player.
+See written transcript immediately below the audio player.

 If you see this text instead of the image of a sound player, click on the link below to play the file from your computer.

 A couple of things here.
 One is about understanding patterns of behavior.
-And two is: How patterns of behavior are actually related to what happens in your life.
+And two is: How patterns of behavior are related to what happens in your life.

-This kind of a framework might work for you if you are a religious person, and your religious tenets are in accordance with that kind of pattern.
+This kind of framework might work for you if you are a religious person, and your religious tenets are following that kind of pattern.
 But if you're not, then what do you do?
-Even if you are actually religious, this kind of explanation is not really an explanation of what actually happens.
-It is an explanation that relies on the metaphysical, on some sort of miracles happening, as opposed to really understanding what it is that changes how you change your behavior.
+Even if you are religious, this kind of explanation is not an explanation of the way change happens.
+It relies on the metaphysical, on some miracles happening, as opposed to an understanding of what happens as you change your behavior.
 So in the Proactive 12 Steps, the wording reflects a different understanding of what it is that makes change happen.

-It takes curiosity and openness to let things emerge.
-It is quite OK to not see patterns right away.
-It's quite OK to spend quite a long time wondering what patterns there might be, if any.
-If you get into that mode of being open and contemplating what has been through that lens, through that perspective, then at some point or another, things will start coming up for you.
+It takes curiosity and openness for you to notice patterns.
+It is quite OK not to see them right away.
+It's quite OK to spend quite a long time wondering what patterns there might be if any.